Azure/durabletask/README.md

 The associated wiki contains more details about the framework: https://github.com/Azure/durabletask/wiki

+To load nuproj files successfully in Visual Studio, this extension is required: https://visualstudiogallery.msdn.microsoft.com/fbe9b9b8-34ae-47b5-a751-cb71a16f7e96

 <b>TODO</b>

 We could have spent a lot of time cleaning up the code and teasing apart various layers but we opted for shipping this earlier and cleaning up post-commit.
 Consequently there are a lot of TODOs :)